 If you don’t want any large storage options, magnetic strips are a great way to organize your shed without adding bulk.
 Place magnetic strips along the wall.
 Depending on the strength of the magnet, you’ll be able to hang things like nails, screwdrivers, and wrenches.

-Adjustable shelving is a great way to take advantage of vertical space in your shed.
+Adjustable shelving is a great way to take advantage of vertical space and increase organization in your shed.
 Larger shelves can go higher up for things like bins and seasonal items that you won’t be accessing often.
 Place lower shelves for things you access often.
 You can even line the bottoms with magnetic strips for more storage options.

 Hooks are an awesome option for things like extension cords, hoses, ropes, wreaths, and jump ropes.
 They take up minimal space and are a great way to get things off the floor.
 You can also install multiple hooks to hold heavier items like bikes or sleds.